kblicharski/angular-udemy-course/notes/services.md

 components could be useful in special circumstances when data or behavior is not needed application-wide, but just for a component and its child components.

+## Services in Services
+We can even inject services into other services.
+Note, because a service does not have a providers array, we must provide the injected service in `app.module`

+This allows us to extend services very easily.